elegantchaos/RefreshableScrollView/README.md

 2. An implementation which uses UIKit: `NativeRefreshableScrollView`.
 This uses a real UIScrollView, which contains a UIHostingController, which contains the SwiftUI content views.
 Doing this means that we can use `UIRefreshControl` for the activity/refresh indicator, and get the precise pull-to-refresh behaviour and appearance from UIKit.
 The downside is that it does not seem to play well if embedded inside a NavigationView; the positioning of the refresh control seems to change as soon as the refresh task begins, causing it to disappear, which looks rubbish.

+## Example

+See `Extras/Example` for an example Xcode project which uses this package.

 ## Credits

 This code builds on or takes inspiration from a few examples out there, including: